 The primary remit of the Leicester ECMC is to support early phase oncology clinical trials and translational research programmes.
-Our early phase trial portfolio is run through the Hope Clinical Trials Facility which is directed by our ECMC clinical lead, Prof Anne Thomas.
-HCTF benefits from ECMC-funded trials pharmacy and nursing support.
+Our early phase trial portfolio is run through the Hope Clinical Trials Centre which is directed by our ECMC clinical lead, Prof Anne Thomas.
+HCTC benefits from ECMC-funded trials pharmacy and nursing support.
 On average each year, the facility hosts nearly 4000 patient visits.

 Clinical trial planning and work-up

-HCTF has capability to deliver first-in-man and early phase academic and commercial trials which are often part of key national and international multi-site studies.
-If you wish to bring a study into the portfolio, all enquiries should be directed to Prof Anne Thomas or Sarah Nicholson in the first instance.
+HCTC has capability to deliver first-in-man and early phase academic and commercial trials which are often part of key national and international multi-site studies.
+If you wish to bring a study into the portfolio, all enquiries should be directed to Prof Anne Thomas or Lydianne Lock in the first instance.

 Prior to any formal trial work-up for progression to Green Light status, project approval must be obtained through the Cancer Research Strategy Board to ensure that there is sufficient capacity and staffing to undertake the proposed work.

-Statistical support in trial design, sample size calculation, writing and reviewing statistical analysis plans (SAP), trial end-point analyses and dissemination can be applied for through our ECMC trials statistician Seid Mohammed who is based at the Leicester Clinical Trials Unit.
-Seid has a particular interest in statistical programming and automation of results procedures to improve data output efficiency.
-Applications can be made by filling out the ECMC Stats Collaboration Request Form and emailing to Seid Mohammed.
+Statistical support in trial design, sample size calculation, writing and reviewing statistical analysis plans (SAP), trial end-point analyses and dissemination can be applied for through our ECMC trials statistician based at the Leicester Clinical Trials Unit.
+The Statistician has a particular interest in statistical programming and automation of results procedures to improve data output efficiency.
+Applications can be made by filling out the ECMC Stats Collaboration Request Form.

 ECMC study support